weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

 Result:
 ![img1](/img/example_average.png)

-As shown in three students' networks (see the top in the above figure), the key-term "B" and "C" are the two most important key-terms in Student1's network, the key-term "F" is the most important in Student2's network, and the key-term "G" is the most important in Student3's network.

-The first average network contains all key-terms that appear in three students' networks (i.e., from "A" to "G", see the bottom-left of the above figure).
-However, this approach may result in a large network if the dataset is large and different students used different key-terms.
-One of the possible solutions is to retain only the most important key-terms and related links in the average network.
+As shown in three students' graphs (see the top in the above figure), the key-term "B" and "C" are the two most important key-terms in Student1's graph, the key-term "F" is the most important in Student2's graph, and the key-term "G" is the most important in Student3's graph.
+The first average graph contains all key-terms that appear in three students' graphs (i.e., from "A" to "G", see the bottom-left of the above figure).
+However, this approach may result in a large graph if the dataset is large and different students used diverse key-terms.
+One of the possible solutions is to retain only the most important key-terms and related links in the average graph.
 For doing this, we need to check the node centrality first.

 ```
 nx.degree_centrality(average1)